-We will also make "earnout" payments to the former MikaMonu shareholders in cash or shares of our common stock, at our discretion, during a period of up to ten years following the closing if certain product development milestones and revenue targets for products based on the MikaMonu technology are achieved.
-Earnout amounts of \$750,000 were paid in the fiscal year ended March 31, 2019 based on the achievement of certain product development milestones.
+The acquisition agreement provides for potential "earnout" payments to the former MikaMonu shareholders in cash or shares of our common stock, at our discretion, during a period of up to ten years following the closing if certain revenue targets for products based on the MikaMonu technology are achieved.
 Earnout payments, up to a maximum of \$30.0 million, equal to 5% of net revenues from the sale of qualifying products in excess of certain thresholds, will be made quarterly through December 31, 2025.
+As of March 31, 2024, none of the revenue targets have been achieved and no revenue based earnout payments have been paid to the former MikaMonu shareholders.

-The portion of the retention payment made to Dr. Akerib (approximately \$1.2 million) was recorded as compensation expense over the period that his services were provided to us.
-The portion of the retention payment made to the other former MikaMonu shareholders (approximately \$1.3 million) plus the maximum amount of the potential earnout payments totals approximately \$30.0 million at March 31, 2023.
+The maximum amount of the remaining potential earnout payments totals approximately \$30.0 million at March 31, 2024.
 We determined that the fair value of this contingent consideration liability was \$5.8 million at the acquisition date.
-The contingent consideration liability is included in contingent consideration, non-current on the Consolidated Balance Sheet at March 31, 2022 and 2023 in the amount of \$2.7 million and \$1.1 million, respectively.
+The contingent consideration liability is included in contingent consideration, non-current on the Consolidated Balance Sheet at March 31, 2023 and 2024 in the amount of \$1.1 million and \$160,000, respectively

-At each reporting period, the contingent consideration liability will be re-measured at then current fair value with changes recorded in the Consolidated Statements of Operations.
+At each reporting period, the contingent consideration liability is re-measured at then current fair value with changes recorded in the Consolidated Statements of Operations.
 Changes in any of the inputs may result in significant adjustments to the recorded fair value.
-Re-measurement of the contingent consideration liability during the fiscal year ended March 31, 2023 resulted in a decrease of the contingent consideration liability of \$1.9 million.
+Re-measurement of the contingent consideration liability during the fiscal year ended March 31, 2024 resulted in a decrease of the contingent consideration liability of \$0.9 million.